We will continue walking towards Bowling Green

 (during opening hours we can visit the rotunda – free of charge,) we’ll check #40 Wall Street

 , do you know why this Building is such a historic place and as a bronze plaque at the entrance?
 It has nothing to do with the name of the buidling, we'll learn of its history.
 And of course, we’ll have the time to snap several pictures of the New York Stock Exchange

 and its cemetery (both closed due to major construction until further notice,

 ) one of the few Manhattan Churches that still has its original adjacent cemetery.

 9/11 Memorial and the new WTC

-You can then decide to spend your afternoon in Brooklyn, grab a bite or perhaps walk the Brooklyn Bridge (unescorted).
+You can then decide to spend your afternoon in Brooklyn, grab a bite in one of the many local eateries or at the new Time Out Market, or perhaps walk the Brooklyn Bridge unescorted.
 Please note that this Brooklyn Part is not part of the Tour, it's an Extra Bonus that can only be done if time allows.
 The Overall Tour will always last 4 hours.